 When you create and maintain employment history records, you record the activities employees perform.
 Inevitably, some employees change activities during the course of their employment.

 In an employment history record for an employee, you record the activity the employee performs by selecting an activity definition.
 The employment history record includes details provided as defaults from the activity definitions, such as location, department, and line manager.
 The activity definition acts like a template, and provides information that fills several fields in the employment history record, but you can use the Employment History window to change the details provided.
 The employment history record also includes other details, such as the start date of the employment, the payment frequency, and the activity status.
 The employment terms are part of the record, and include details such as the whole time equivalent (WTE), the working pattern, the number of weeks per year, and the hours per week, and whether there’s a salary bar.

 An employee might perform two different activities, in two different departments.
 In one activity, the employee works 24 hours, and in the other the employee works 12 hours.
 When you create the employment history records for the employee, you use HR Record > Employment > Employment History to create the employment records.
 You create the record for the employee’s main activity, and because this is the employee’s main job, you assign it the status of Primary Active.
 When you use employment history, every employee must have at least a primary active record.
 For the second activity, you create another employment history record for the activity, and assign it the status of Active.

-When an employee changes activities in your organization, on the Details tab of the Employment History window you can set the end date for the activity and change the status of the record to Historical.
+When an employee changes activities in your organisation, on the Details tab of the Employment History window you can set the end date for the activity and change the status of the record to Historical.
 You can then create the new employment history record, and record the start date of the new activity.
-When employees change roles in your organization, you can use the employment history functionality to keep historical and current records of the activities they perform, and have performed, in your organization.
+When employees change roles in your organisation, you can use the employment history functionality to keep historical and current records of the activities they perform, and have performed, in your organisation.